inex/ixp-manager-docs-md/docs/features/static-content.md

 To create static content, you should first [set up skinning](skinning.md) for your installation.
 Let's assume you called your skin `example`.

-To create a publically accessible static content page called `misc-benefits`, you would first create a content directory in your skin as follows:
+To create a publicly accessible static content page called `misc-benefits`, you would first create a content directory in your skin as follows:

 ```sh
 cd $IXPROOT